Continuous Exposure-Time Modeling for Realistic Atmospheric Turbulence Synthesis¶

 TL;DR¶

-This paper proposes an exposure-time-dependent modulation transfer function (ET-MTF) that treats exposure time as a continuous variable, and constructs a large-scale synthetic turbulence dataset ET-Turb (5,083 videos, 2 million frames), significantly improving the generalization of turbulence restoration models on real-world data.
+Ours proposes the Exposure-Time dependent Modulation Transfer Function (ET-MTF), modeling exposure time as a continuous variable.
+A large-scale synthetic turbulence dataset, ET-Turb (5,083 videos, 2 million frames), is constructed, significantly improving the generalization of turbulence restoration models on real-world data.

 Background & Motivation¶

-Atmospheric turbulence introduces geometric distortions (tilt) and exposure-time-dependent blur into long-range imaging through random fluctuations in the refractive index, severely affecting applications such as remote sensing, video surveillance, and astronomical observation.
-The performance of learning-based methods is highly dependent on the realism of training data, and collecting large-scale paired real turbulence data is extremely costly, making synthetic datasets essential.
+Atmospheric turbulence introduces geometric distortion (tilt) and exposure-time-related blur through random fluctuations in the refractive index, severely affecting long-range imaging applications such as remote sensing, video surveillance, and astronomical observation.
+The performance of learning-based methods highly depends on the realism of training data, yet acquiring large-scale paired real-world turbulence data is extremely expensive, making synthetic datasets essential.

-- Fixed-exposure methods: Many methods apply a single exposure setting to all samples, resulting in uniform blur statistics that fail to reflect the temporal variability of real imaging.
+- Fixed Exposure: Many methods use a single exposure setting for all samples, resulting in uniform blur statistics that fail to reflect temporal variability in real imaging.

-- Physical simulation methods: Physical setups such as hot-air sources are limited by short optical paths, and multi-layer phase screen methods incur prohibitive computational costs.
+- Physical Simulation: Devices like gas stoves are limited by short optical paths, and multi-step phase screen methods involve massive computational overhead.

-These limitations result in a significant domain gap between synthetic and real turbulence data, restricting the generalization of trained models.
+These limitations lead to a significant domain gap between synthetic data and real turbulence, restricting the generalization of trained models.

 Method¶